 The goal of the project will be to not exceed the limits for exposure to noise, namely in relation to a sound power level for the turbine of the order of 135 dB (A), which is very wide in terms of frequency spectrum (typically 20 to 20 kHz).

-International rules and standards will be applied for the design and construction of the considered buildings, for which removable sub-assemblies, sometimes of large dimensions, will have to be provided for the maintenance operations of the various enclosed hardware.
+International rules and standards will be applied for the design and construction of the considered buildings, for which removable sub-assemblies, sometimes of large dimensions, will have to be provided for the maintenance operations of the various enclosed hardware in the context of those soundproofing works in a power plant.